SoftStoneDevelop/StringCreator/README.md

 </h3>

-Collect the resulting string without allocating memory.
+Assembling a string with a pre-known resulting string length:  uses 50% less memory then StringBuilder.

 ## Benchmark: